Life with Judy Garland: Me and My Shadows: Part 2

-Mid-1960s: Judy gets her own television series, but she is forced to go on the road again after it is cancelled, due to low ratings, for playing in the same time slot as "Bonanza" and for critics at the studio complaining about her touching the other guests on the show, which was a strict taboo at that time on the networks.
+Mid 1960s: Judy gets her own television series, but she is forced to go on the road again after it is cancelled, due to low ratings, for playing in the same time slot as "Bonanza" and for critics at the studio complaining about her touching the other guests on the show, which was a strict taboo at that time on the networks.
 Her tour of Australia starts off well, but her concert in Melbourne is a flop; she has trouble remembering the words to her songs, stumbles, and is heckled by the audience before being booed off stage.
 She later marries for a fourth time, this time to Mark Herron.
 This marriage lasts a mere five months as he turns out to be gay and is discovered in bed with a male pool cleaner, and she throws him out.
 Lorna begins to understand the connection between her mother's erratic behaviour and her medication.
 Judy reconciles with Sid, who books her at the Palace Theatre, this time with Lorna and Joey.
 He gives Lorna some instructions on how to take care of her mother.
 However, life with Judy (which included constantly—and secretly—moving from one place to another because of her inability to pay bills) and looking after her and Joey becomes too much for Lorna, who collapses from exhaustion.
 Fearing for his children's safety, Sid takes them to live with him in Los Angeles.

 1969: Judy marries for a fifth and final time.
 Her new husband is Mickey Deans.
 They settle in London.
 Liza, Lorna, and Joey call her on her 47th birthday, and say they will come and spend the summer with her when school finishes in two weeks.
 Twelve days later, she dies from an accidental overdose of sleeping pills.
 A hysterical Lorna sobs in Sid's arms.
 The film ends with Judy performing "Get Happy".

 Cast

+Production

+Principal photography began from 31 July 2000 to 29 September 2000.